shidel/FDI/README.md

         FWAIT       = If your going to use vpause, This is how many seconds you should pause.
 Example: vpause /t %FWAIT%

+        FDEL        = Delay in milliseconds after non-interactive messages are displayed.

         FREBOOT     = "" No effect when ending batch script.
                     = "n" will cause FDTHANK to be called at exit.
                     = "y" will cause reboot at exit.

+        FERROR      = Error message to display when installer is aborted or exited with an error.

+        FTARGET     = installation path for FreeDOS.

+        FBAK        = Backup path for previous OS version, when the zip archive backup method is selected in advanced mode.

 ### Options configured by FDASK???.BAT files.

         OVOL        If drive is formatted, set its labal to this text (actually OVOL is set in STAGE000)

-        OBAK        Set in FDASK100.
+        OBAK        Set in FDASK200.
 If an operating system is detected. and user selects backup it will be set to "y".
 In advanced mode user can select 'archive to zip' then it is set as "z".
 If no OS was detected, or uses selects no backup it will be set to "n"

-        OSYS        Set in FDASK200.
+        OSYS        Set in FDASK300.
 If user is in basic mode it is set to "y" to transfer system boot files.
 In advanced mode, it is set to either "y" or "n" depended on choice.